Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/restaked-points.md

 ## Overview

 Restaked points are a measure of your contribution to the shared security of the EigenLayer ecosystem.
-They are a measure of staking participation equal to the time-integrated amount staked.&#x20;
+They are a measure of staking participation equal to the time-integrated amount staked.

 ## Calculations

 In the formulas that follow, $$i$$ represents the index of a staker, while $$j$$ represents the index of a token.

 The participation measure of a staker $$i$$ for a token $$j$$ is given by the formula